 What is an Anomaly and how do we benefit from it?
 The principles of Anomaly Detection have already been adopted in many industries from Aviation and Manufacturing to the Oil and Gas industry and logistics.
-In this article, Jorben van der Lugt, sales manager with Pylot describes how anomalies can be detected in the greenhouse.
+In this article, Jorben van der Lugt, sales manager with Pylot, describes how anomalies can be detected in the greenhouse.
 He starts with the basics.

 But how do we put anomalies to use in the greenhouse industry?
-The questions that need to be asked: Where is the abnormal behaviour and when will it occur?
+The questions that need to be asked: Where is the abnormal behavior and when will it occur?
 Where and when have failures happened?
 How can one predict unplanned failures before they occur?

 Putting anomalies to use

 Also in your greenhouse, there’s a set of machine, computers or equipment that are able to record in-time values of data generated by sensors.
 Valuable data can be put to use.
 As a manager and grower, you want to target unplanned downtime and incidents that might damage your crop or greenhouse performance.